sinai-dev/UnityExplorer/README.md

 | ------ | ---- |
 | ✅ [link](https://github.com/sinai-dev/UnityExplorer/releases/latest/download/UnityExplorer.Standalone.Il2Cpp.zip) | ✅ [link](https://github.com/sinai-dev/UnityExplorer/releases/latest/download/UnityExplorer.Standalone.Mono.zip) |

-The standalone release can be used with any injector or loader of your choice, but it requires you to load the dependencies manually: HarmonyX, and the IL2CPP version also requires that you set up an [Il2CppAssemblyUnhollower runtime](https://github.com/knah/Il2CppAssemblyUnhollower#required-external-setup).
+The standalone release can be used with any injector or loader of your choice, but it requires you to load the dependencies manually.

-1. Load the required libs - UniverseLib, HarmonyX, and Il2CppAssemblyUnhollower if IL2CPP
+1. Ensure the required libs are loaded - UniverseLib, HarmonyX and MonoMod
+2. For IL2CPP, load Il2CppAssemblyUnhollower and start an [Il2CppAssemblyUnhollower runtime](https://github.com/knah/Il2CppAssemblyUnhollower#required-external-setup)
 2. Load the UnityExplorer DLL
 3. Create an instance of Unity Explorer with `UnityExplorer.ExplorerStandalone.CreateInstance();`
 4. Optionally subscribe to the `ExplorerStandalone.OnLog` event to handle logging if you wish